justinhj/justinhj.github.io/_posts/2019-06-20-comonads-for-life.md

 ![Comonads](/../images/comonads.jpg "Comonads")

 This post is aimed at the Scala programmer with some experience pure functional programming with the Cats fp library: [https://typelevel.org/cats/](https://typelevel.org/cats/).
-We will look at Comonads, a type class closely related to Monads, firstly from an abstract point of view and progressing to a a couple of practical, yet simple, examples of using Comonads for interesting applications.
+We will look at Comonads, a type class closely related to Monads, firstly from an abstract point of view and progressing to a couple of practical, yet simple, examples of using Comonads for interesting applications.

 _The code for this post can be found here:_
 - [https://github.com/justinhj/comonad](https://github.com/justinhj/comonad/tree/blog-final-2)